-Likert Scale is a psychometric scale where questions based on this scale are normally used in a survey.
+The Likert scale question is a psychometric scale where questions based on this scale are used in a survey.
 It is one of the most widely used question types in a survey.
-In a Likert Scale Survey respondents simply don't choose between “yes/no”, there are specific choices based on “agreeing” or “disagreeing” on a certain question in the survey.
+In a Likert scale survey, respondents don't choose between 'yes/no,' there are specific choices based on 'agreeing' or 'disagreeing' on a particular survey question.

 Likert scale survey questions are essential in measuring a respondent's opinion or attitude towards a given subject and is an integral part of market research.
-Likert scale is typically a five, seven, or nine point agreement scale used to measure respondents' agreement with a variety of statements.
-Organizational psychologist Rensis Likert developed the Likert Scale in order to assess the level of agreement or disagreement of a symmetric agree-disagree scale.
-In general, a series of statements each designed to view a construct from a slightly different perspective are leveraged.
-The power of this technique is that it works across disciplines—it is just as applicable to a social science construct as it is a marketing one.
+Likert scale is typically a five, seven, or nine-point agreement scale used to measure respondents' agreement with various statements.
+Organizational psychologist Rensis Likert developed the Likert Scale to assess the level of agreement or disagreement of a symmetric agree-disagree scale.
+In general, a series of statements each designed to view a construct from a slightly different perspective is leveraged.
+This technique's power is that it works across disciplines—it is just as applicable to a social science construct as it is a marketing one.

-Likert scale is usually has five, seven or nine points, with five and seven points used most frequently.
+Likert scale questions usually have five, seven, or nine points, with five and seven points, used more frequently.
 For example, typical multiple-choice options include strongly agree, agree, no opinion, disagree, and strongly disagree as to the Likert item.
 In a Likert survey, adding 'Somewhat' to both sides creates the sixth and seventh points.
 The scales are anchored by strongly agree and strongly disagree.
-There is some research that indicates having the agree side shown first could inflate the scores.
-This can be tested by alternating the anchor points within a survey wave and comparing scores in the data analysis stage.
+Some research indicates having the 'agree' side shown first could inflate the scores.
+This Likert scale data can be tested by alternating the anchor points within a survey wave and comparing ratings in the data analysis stage.
 The design of the Likert scale question is to measure attitudes that are multi-item.
 Basic research tells us that a construct's multiple-item measures are inherently more stable and subject to less random variability than single-item measures.
 How many items are enough?
 If you are creating a new scale, you should create as many items as possible and let subsequent analysis narrow the contenders' field.
 These options are achieved through brainstorming sessions, focus groups, or a review of existing literature.
 Look at the Likert scale samples below for an even better understanding.

-Unipolar scales are more contoured, allowing users to instead focus on the absence or presence of a single item.
-The scale measures the ordinal data, but most of the times unipolar scales generate more accurate answers.
+Unipolar scales are more contoured, allowing users to instead focus on a single item's absence or presence.
+The scale measures the ordinal data, but most of the time, unipolar scales generate more accurate answers.
 An example of a unipolar satisfaction scale is: not at all satisfied, slightly satisfied, moderately satisfied, very satisfied, and completely satisfied.

-A unipolar Likert scale question type indicates a respondent to think of the presence or absence of a quality.
-For example, a common unipolar scale includes the following choices: not at all satisfied, slightly satisfied, moderately satisfied, very satisfied, and completely satisfied.
-It is arranged on a 5 point scale.
-A to E. Also, Unipolar question types lend themselves where there is a maximum amount of the attitude or none of it.
+A unipolar Likert scale question type indicates a respondent to think of the presence or absence of quality.
+For example, a standard unipolar scale includes the following choices: not at all satisfied, slightly satisfied, moderately satisfied, very satisfied, and completely satisfied.
+The arrangement of the answer options is on a five-point scale.
+Also, Unipolar question types lend themselves where there is a maximum amount of the attitude or none.
 For instance, let's say, how helpful was the apple pie recipe?
 Very helpful, somewhat or not at all.
-From there, we can safely assume there is something in between – like “sort of” helpful.
+We can safely assume there is something in between – like 'sort of' helpful.

 A bipolar scale indicates a respondent to balance two different qualities, defining the relative proportion of those qualities.
-Where a unipolar scale has one “pole,” a bipolar scale has two polar opposites.
+Where a unipolar scale has one' pole,' a bipolar scale has two opposites.
 For example, a common bipolar scale includes the following choices: completely dissatisfied, mostly dissatisfied, somewhat dissatisfied, neither satisfied nor dissatisfied, somewhat satisfied, mostly satisfied, and completely satisfied.
-That is a scale with 0 in the middle (-3, -2, -1, 0, 1, 2, 3).
+That is a scale with 0 in the middle -3, -2, -1, 0, 1, 2, 3.

 The first two statements measure the customer's perceptions about the business.
 Traditionally the Net Promoter Score question is used to conduct a customer satisfaction survey.
-Qualitative research, such as focus groups or in-depth interviews can be useful in helping to generate a list of statements.
-The last three statements were centered on the individual and might be part of an opinion leader or early adopter scale.
-Just as easily you can create a scale with items touching upon political or social topics, religion, or other important issues of the day.
+Qualitative research, such as focus groups or in-depth interviews, can help generate a list of statements.
+The last three comments are centered on the individual and might be part of an opinion leader or early adopter scale.
+You can easily create a scale with items touching upon political or social topics, religion, or other essential issues.